 In 1988, sihek was extinct in the wild and only existed in a few captive breeding facilities.
 Currently sihek is managed under human care at Association of Zoos and Aquariums facilities in the U.S. mainland and at Guam Department of Agriculture Division of Aquatic and Wildlife Resources.
 However, like all forest birds sihek belongs in the wild and space for endangered and extinct-in-the-wild species are limited.
 Efforts to establish a wild population are under way, with the intent of ultimately reestablishing sihek on Guam, once brown treesnakes can be sufficiently managed.

-The U.S. Fish and Wildlife Service is proposing the conservation introduction of the sihek to The Nature Conservancy's Cooper Island nature preserve and the Palmyra Atoll National Wildlife Refuge.
+August 31, 2022 - The U.S. Fish and Wildlife Service proposed the conservation introduction of the sihek to The Nature Conservancy's Cooper Island nature preserve and the Palmyra Atoll National Wildlife Refuge.
 Captive bred sihek would be released at Palmyra Atoll as an experimental population under section 10(j) of the Endangered Species Act, which designates the population as experimental to support the reintroduction of the at-risk species to foster long-term recovery.

 While the conservation introduction of sihek at Palmyra Atoll is not meant to be a permanent population, it will allow scientist to monitor and learn how sihek respond to being in wild conditions after more than 30 years existing under human care.
 This will also allow the tailoring of future release and monitoring techniques of future sites